Responsible Marketing Code for Sports Wagering

 Responsible Marketing Code for Sports Wagering Compliance Process

 Each member of the AGA is committed to the philosophy of and compliance with the code.
 All AGA members are required to review and comply with this code.
-Anyone engaged in U.S. sports wagering advertising and marketing is expected to adhere to the code along with adherence to applicable laws, rules, and regulations.
+Anyone engaged in U.S. sports wagering advertising and marketing is expected to adhere to the code along with adherence to applicable laws, rules and regulations.

 The following complaint process enables any person or entity, including consumers, (Complainants) to flag potential violations of the code by sports betting advertisers and marketers (the Reported Company) and allow the Reported Company to respond and take corrective measures as warranted.
 A Reported Company does not need to be an AGA member.
-An AGA staff representative (AGA CCRB Liaison) will support this process.
+An AGA staff representative (AGA CCRB Liaison) will facilitate this process.

 The following outlines the compliance review process, including the establishment and role of the Code Compliance Review Board (CCRB).
 This process will be reviewed periodically and may be updated as needed by the AGA.